s1m0ness/PeakRMSCompressorWorkbench/README.md

   ```plaintext
   JUCE\extras\AudioPluginHost
   ```
-- Open `AudioPluginHost.jucer` in Projucer, click Visual Studio to export and build the solution.
+- Open `AudioPluginHost.jucer` in Projucer, click on Visual Studio exporter and build the solution.

 ---